You will be asked general questions about your dog's health, recent conditions, injuries, surgery and what has brought you to contact the clinic.

-Once the hydrotherapist has received the completed vet referral form, an initial appointment can be arranged.
+Once the hydrotherapist has received the completed forms, an initial appointment can be arranged.
 More detailed questions about your pet's medical history may be taken over the phone prior to your appointment.

-Due to COVID-19 social distancing regulations, people are being asked to stay outside the building during their dog's hydrotherapy sessions.
+Due to the ongoing COVID-19 pandemic, you are asked to maintain social distancing, continue to wear a face mask, and use the hand sanitiser provided.
 More detail on how sessions will work during the pandemic can be found here.

 During your dog's hydrotherapy session the hydrotherapist will be by their side throughout.
 They will be fitted with a bouyancy jacket or harness and the hydrotherapist gets into the pool with the dog for the session.
 Only one dog is allowed in the pool at any time.